leveste/EternalBasher/readme.md

 Patches the build-manifest.bin file for modding purposes.
 Compiled for Linux from SutandoTsukai's script using PyInstaller.

+**EternalBins**

+Collection of modding tools compiled as native binaries using mkbundle.

 **EternalExtractor**

 Script for automating the process of running QuickBMS to extract all of DOOM Eternal's \*.resources archives.